-Raising capital is rarely a straightforward process; it requires patience, planning and plenty of conversations with the right people.
-We have a large volume of startup ideas coming to us every day and, whilst we make an effort to respond to everything, we won’t be able to get back to everyone.
+Raising capital requires patience, planning and plenty of conversations with the right people.
+At the Icehouse we have a large volume of startup ideas coming to us every day and, whilst we make an effort to respond to everything, we won’t be able to get back to everyone.
 But don’t be discouraged!

 Below are a few tips on how to best prepare yourself to secure an initial funding conversation.

 Some angels are happy to take the first leap of faith.
 But if you have an unproven idea and no track-record, most angels will want to see some level of validation first.
 Friends and family are generally a great place to start to get some early customers and investment.
 The number one reason for startup failure is product/market fit (or lack thereof).
 Many angels will want to see this risk mitigated with; early users/customers, revenue and/or good quality market research (also relevant if the company is based on a core IP/science and takes development before commercialisation).
 As a founder, your capital is time, and the best way to use that resource is to try and get to product/market fit as soon as possible.
 In New Zealand friends and family rounds are typically around $20k-$300k.

 Once you have secured early customers and there are signs that the market is real and the business is scalable, angel funding can help you get to the next level by scaling users and customers or funding the development of the technology needed before commercialisation.
 We specialise funding businesses at this stage through our various funds (Tuhua, First Cut, Eden, etc) and IceAngels, New Zealand’s most active angel network.
 Typical New Zealand seed rounds are $200-$500k whereas angel rounds are later and might be between $1m-$2m.